Pieces of Wood

 USA

 Black Walnut is sought after for its great beauty and toughness.
-It is fairly straight grained but can be wavy with a course texture and a dark brown to purplish black color.
+It is fairly straight grained but can be wavy with a coarse texture and a dark brown to purplish black color.
 Its workability is good and it glues well while holding its bending properties.
 It accepts natural wood finishes extremely well and can be polished to a fine finish.

-Wenge Wenge
+Wenge

 Millettia laurentii